Beyond the Horizon: Why Aspiring CPL Pilots Drop Out (and How to Avoid It)

 Rule 2: The 15% Rule

 Never plan your budget to the last dollar.
+Arrange financing in advance; check our Education Loan Guide to see structured loan options.

 Always account for: